risechain/pevm/benches/README.md

 This benchmark includes several transactions for each Ethereum hardfork that alters the EVM spec.
 We include blocks with high parallelism, highly inter-dependent blocks, and some random blocks to ensure we benchmark against all scenarios.
 It is also a good testing platform for aggressively running blocks to find race conditions if there are any.

-The current hardcoded concurrency level is 8, which has performed best for Ethereum blocks thus far.
+The current hardcoded concurrency level is 8 on x86 and 12 on ARM, which have performed best for Ethereum blocks thus far.
 Increasing it will improve results for blocks with more parallelism but hurt small or highly interdependent blocks due to thread overheads.
 Ideally, our static analysis will be smart enough to auto-tune this better.

+We pick `rpmalloc` for x86 and `snmalloc` for ARM as the global memory allocator. `rpmalloc` is generally better but can crash on AWS Graviton.

 The table below was produced on a Linux machine with an Intel i9-12900K (24 CPUs @5.20 GHz).